-C. Configuring RAID set in RAID BIOS
+C. Configuring a RAID array in RAID BIOS

 Enter the RAID BIOS setup utility to configure a RAID array.
-Skip this step and proceed with the installation of Windows operating system for a non-RAID configuration.
+Skip this step if you do not want to create RAID array on the SATA controller.

 After the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-F> to enter RAID Option ROM Utility" (Figure 2).
 Press <Ctrl> + <F> to enter the RAID BIOS setup utility.